rfkinline/BTC-Dashboard/README.md

 ```shell
 git pull
 ```
-If there are any updates, it will download them.<br>
+If there are any updates, it will download and apply them.<br>
 Enjoy!